-By letter dated March 31, 2014 (Korsnick, 2014), Exelon provided the SHSR for Ginna.
-The licensee's SHSR indicated that the site GMRS is bounded by the SSE over the frequency range of 1 to 10 Hertz (Hz).
-Neither a seismic risk evaluation nor a SFP evaluation will be performed.
-However, due to exceedances above 10 Hz, the licensee indicated that a high-frequency confirmation would be performed for Ginna.
+By letter dated March 31, 2014 (Kaegi, 2014), the licensee provided its SHSR for the Clinton site.
+The licensee's SHSR indicates that the site GMRS is bounded by the site SSE in the frequency range of 1 to 10 Hertz (Hz).
+As such, Clinton screens out to perform a seismic risk evaluation.
+However, the GMRS exceeds the SSE at frequencies above 10 Hz.
+The licensee indicated that it will perform the high frequency confirmation per the SPID Section 3.4.

-On May 9, 2014 (NRC, 2014), the staff issued a letter providing the outcome of its 30-day screening and prioritization evaluation applying the SPID screening criteria.
-As indicated in the letter, the staff confirmed the licensee's screening results.
-The licensee's GMRS, as well as the confirmatory GMRS, developed by the staff, only slightly exceeded the SSE for Ginna over the frequency range of 9 to 10 Hz, which constitutes a narrow band exceedance, as defined by guidance in the SPID.
-Therefore, a seismic risk evaluation and SFP evaluation are not merited for Ginna based on the SPID criteria.
-The staff also confirmed the licensee's conclusion that a high-frequency confirmation for Ginna should be performed because the GMRS exceeds the SSE at frequencies above 10 Hz.
+On May 9, 2014 (NRC, 2014a), the staff issued a letter providing the outcome of its 30-day, preliminary, screening and prioritization evaluation.
+In the letter, the staff characterized the Clinton site as conditionally screened-in, because additional information was needed to support a screening and prioritization decision.
+On October 3, 2014 (NRC, 2014b), the staff issued a letter providing the outcome of its final seismic screening and prioritization results.
+The licensee's GMRS, as well as the NRC staff's confirmatory GMRS is bounded by the SSE for Clinton over the frequency range of 1 to 10 Hz.
+Therefore, a seismic risk evaluation and SFP evaluation are not merited.
+However, the licensee's GMRS and staff's confirmatory GMRS exceeds the SSE for frequencies above 10 Hz.
+Therefore, a high frequency confirmation is merited for Clinton.